jointogetherhq/jointogether.online/index-update.markdown

 ## Grow your union smarter with Join Together

-Discover how Join Together's proven platform can simplify onboarding, boost completion rates and seamlessly integrate with your existing systems.
+Discover how Join Together's proven platform can simplify onboarding, boost completion rates and seamlessly integrate with your existing systems and processes.

 [Get in touch](https://calendly.com/join-together/hello) to discuss how we can tailor a solution for your union's unique needs.